sagiegurari/cargo-make/README.md

     pub force: Option<bool>,
     /// The env vars to setup before running the task commands pub env: Option<HashMap<String, EnvValue>>,
+    /// The working directory for the task to execute its command/script pub cwd: Option<String>,
     /// if defined, task points to another task and all other properties are ignored pub alias: Option<String>,
     /// acts like alias if runtime OS is Linux (takes precedence over alias)